jeff4/bionotes.github.io/_comp/gen-ai.md

 * [RWKV: Reinventing RNNs in the Transformers Era](https://arxiv.org/abs/2305.13048) New paper thaT tries to rebuild RNNs to get the benefits of Transformer attention while scaling more efficiently.
 [PDF](https://news.ycombinator.com/item?id=36038868)
 * Meta launches mutltilingual model from the prior SOTA 100 languages to [1100+ languages](https://ai.facebook.com/blog/multilingual-model-speech-recognition/)
 * Sebastian Raschka has [another post up](https://magazine.sebastianraschka.com/p/why-the-original-transformer-figure) about 'Why the original transformer drawing is wrong and some other historical tidbits about LLMs'.
 [HN thread](https://news.ycombinator.com/item?id=36057183)

+## 26 May 2023
+* [HN thread](https://news.ycombinator.com/item?id=35994037) about building CLI tools to work with ChatGPT and LLMs by [Simon Willison](https://simonwillison.net/2023/May/18/cli-tools-for-llms/)
+* Stanford paper on [AlpacaFarm](https://crfm.stanford.edu/2023/05/22/alpaca-farm.html) which has been RHLFed to 'beat ChatGPT-3.5'.
+[HN thread](https://news.ycombinator.com/item?id=36052411)
+* Paper written by several AI/ML PhD students about how to do [NLP research in the age of LLMs](https://arxiv.org/abs/2305.12544) and [HN thread](https://news.ycombinator.com/item?id=36080886)